 Steve’s Tackle & Equipment Recommendations Page Updated

-The 2016 musky fishing season is beginning to glow on the horizon, and Steve Heiting offers his insights into the equipment and tackle he uses every day on the water.
+The 2016 musky fishing season is winding down, but if you’re already looking ahead to 2017, Steve Heiting offers his insights into the equipment and tackle he uses every day on the water.
 If you’re looking to buy a new boat, electronics, a rod, or stock your tackle box, Steve explains what he uses and why.
 To learn more, click here.